 When he came across the book written by Liberace’s alleged lover, Scott Thorson — Behind the Candelabra: My life with Liberace (Thorson & Thorleifson, 1990), he knew how he was going to preserve Liberace on film.
 However, finding a studio willing to finance a project is the necessary evil for every director with good ideas in Hollywood.

-Directors can easily round up the best among available screenwriters, costume designers, actors, prop designers, etc., but coming up with the money to pay them all is the first order of business.
-Even in this age of enlightenment for LGBT causes, studios are still skittish about financing gay-themed movies.
+Some directors can easily round up the best among available screenwriters, costume designers, actors, prop designers, etc., but coming up with the money to pay them all is the first order of business.
+Even in this age of enlightenment for LGBTQ causes, studios are still skittish about financing gay-themed movies.
 It’s all about return on investment.

 What excites me is story and character. . . .
 The other thing that excites me is working with people like Steven Soderbergh.
 He and I have a great relationship.
 That excited me.
 Working with Michael Douglas and Matt Damon excited me.
 Working with Richard LaGravenese’s script excited me.
 Working with Marvin Hamlisch excited me.
 The people involved are so creative and compelling; I’d be out of my mind not to do it.

-Thus, Weintraub managed to interest HBO executives with Soderbergh’s idea and a deal was eventually sealed.
-These executives were rewarded for their perceived risky investment in Behind the Candelabra with two Golden Globes and a number of other awards.
+Thus, Weintraub managed to interest HBO executives with Soderbergh’s idea and eventually seal the deal.
+For their perceived risky investment in Behind the Candelabra, these executives were subsequently rewarded with two Golden Globes and a number of other awards.

 Soderbergh Attracts Top Actors to HBO

-It must be a testament to Soderbergh’s reputation that he attracted two big-name actors, Michael Douglas and Matt Damon, for a movie that was not destined for the big screen.
-These actors’ skills contributed enormously to Behind the Candelabra‘s success.
-I now wonder if we are entering an age so heavily influenced by Netflix, Amazon Streaming, and home theater technology, that actors don’t think of making it to the big-screen as the ultimate determining factor of success.
+These actors’ skills contributing enormously to the success of Behind the Candelabra, I now wonder if we are entering an age influenced so heavily by Netflix, Amazon Streaming, and home theater technologies that actors no longer think of the big-screen as the ultimate determining factor of success.
 The same must go for directors.

-According to IMDb (“Steven Spielberg,” 2016), Spielberg has a slew of movie projects in the works, so he is not resting on his laurels anytime soon.
-Yet, Soderbergh has decided that the time has come to fold up his movie-making chair.
+Speaking of the future, according to IMDb (“Steven Spielberg,” 2016), Spielberg has a slew of movie projects in the works, so he is not resting on his laurels anytime soon.
+Yet, Soderbergh says the time has come to fold up his movie-making chair.
 He has moved on to other ventures such as releasing a novella on Twitter (@Bitchuation).

 In my view, it will not be surprising when he feels called to make another movie.